SiddharthaHaldar/ruok-service-autochecker/docs/scanners.md

 }
 ```
 **Pass Criteria**
-A SECURITY or SECURITY.md file is at the root of the GitHub repository.
+A SECURITY.md, txt or rtf (not-case-sensitive) file is at the root of the GitHub repository.
 **metadata** for this will always be null.

 ### Gitleaks Report